-Your present and past year's T2202A form(s) are available on line, accessible through the Student Portal, under the Financial tab > My T2202.
+Your present and past year's T2202 form(s) are available online through the Student Portal, under the Financial tab > My T2202.

-The T2202A tax forms are located under the financial tab on the student portal.
-Simply select the year you need a tax form and the document is available to be saved to your computer or printed.
+The Registrar's Office does not mail forms to individuals as you can print your form online.
+Simply select the year you need and the document is available to be saved to your computer or printed.

-Do I get a T2202A form?
+Do I get a T2202 form?

-T2202A forms are issued to students who have paid more than $100.00 in eligible fees for qualifying post-secondary level programs/courses beginning and ending in a particular calendar year.
+T2202 forms are issued to students who have paid more than $100.00 in eligible fees for qualifying post-secondary level programs/courses beginning and ending in a particular calendar year.

-When do I receive my T2202A form?
+When do I receive my T2202 form?

-The T2202A forms are normally available the last week of February.
+The T2202 forms are normally available the last week of February.

 Why does my form have months of attendance but $0.00 in tuition?